Psyberify/Tech-Learning-Journey/README.md

 # Tech-Learning-Journey
-A collection of my labs and projects in Cybersecurity, Networking, and NetDevOps — documenting my hands-on learning journey.
+A collection of my labs and projects in Cybersecurity, Networking, and NetDevOps.
+Documenting my hands-on learning journey.